 The Greenway Foundation is a small team of passionate, hardworking individuals who all love our South Platte River.
 We are known for our strong mission and are proud to have created a community of eager and supportive problem solvers.
 We value people and understand that the blending of our unique experiences is what helps us best fulfill Greenway’s mission.
 Come join us as we revitalize rivers and reconnect our communities through our most vital resource, water.

 To apply: Interested applicants should email a resume, cover letter, and three references to Julianne Gagnon, email@example.com.
-Position begins at the end of February and will remain open until filled.
+Position begins at the beginning of March and will remain open until filled.

 Greenway River Ranger School Internship

 The application for the 2022-2023 internship will open on October 10th, 2022 and close on October 31st.
 Please email firstname.lastname@example.org if you have any questions.

 The Greenway River Ranger internship program is offered at select schools in Denver.
 Students attend training in environmental education theory and practice, teach activities to elementary students on SPREE field trips, and gain a deeper understanding of the environment around them.
 This position is designed to introduce students to a range of possibilities in the environmental field and will offer experience needed to apply for a position with SPREE’s paid summer program.

 Greenway River Ranger Summer Program (High School & College Positions)